VrushabhDamle/sky130PLLdesign/README.md

 # Day 1: PLL Theory and Lab setup

+On the first day of the workshop, basic theory of the PLL was taught.
+The multiple components that the PLL constitutes were discussed in depth and their MOSFET based circuits were seen.
+The tools that were to be installed were \- Ngspice and Magic.
+The steps for the installations were told and a walkthrough video was presented if any difficulties were faced.
+The MOSFET based circuits that were taken were chosen such that they were up-to-date with the latest advancements and minimal disadvantages.

 ## Part 1: Introduction to PLL

 - To get a precise clock signal without frequency or phase noise and at the same time it has the flexibility of running at a frequency of our choice.